ifm/documentation/PDS/GetPallet/appendix-changing_projection_volume.md

 ## Option 2: Edit the extrinsic calibration.

-Adjust the extrinsic calibration of the camera so that the calibrated camera coordinate system has a X axis that is parallel to the Y axis of the RCS.
+Adjust the extrinsic calibration of the camera so that the calibrated coordinate system has an X axis that is parallel to the Y axis of the RCS.
 This ensures that the pallet's front face is perpendicular to the camera's X axis, which is what is required by the PDS algorithm.
 The results provided by PDS then need to be transformed to the RCS.